11 minute read time

 A welcome email to new customers and subscribers is an easy win.

-You’ve got a captive audience in the form of people who’ve clearly taken an active interest in your product or service, plus you’ve got a reasonable amount of space to get a few tips or messages across.
-But first thing’s first: be sure to thank them for coming aboard.
+You’ve got a captive audience in the form of people who’ve taken an active interest in your product or service, and you’ve got a reasonable amount of space to get a few tips or messages across.
+But, before anything else, be sure to thank them for signing up.

 Welcome emails should be energetic and easy to read.
 You’re bringing a new member into your virtual world, so make it warm and inviting by using a conversational tone.